Shark Steam Pocket Mop S3501 Review

 **This post may contain affiliate links for products I recommend.
 If you click a link and buy something I may receive some compensation.
 This does not change the price you would pay.**

-Rating: 3.8 stars Reviewed by Erica
+Rating: 3.8 Reviewed by Erica

 I tested the Shark Steam Pocket Mop S3501 in order to write this detailed review and found its unique feature makes it a strong contender for household mopping.